-The Annual Meeting of Shareholders of Twin Disc, Incorporated, a Wisconsin corporation, will be held at 2:00 P.M.
-(Central Time) on Friday, October 19, 2012, at the Corporate Offices, 1328 Racine Street, Racine, Wisconsin for the following purposes:
+The Annual Meeting of Shareholders of Twin Disc, Incorporated, a Wisconsin corporation (the "Corporation"), will be held at 2:00 P.M.
+(Central Time) on Friday, October 24, 2014, at the Corporate Offices, 1328 Racine Street, Racine, Wisconsin 53403 (the "Annual Meeting") for the following purposes:

-- 1. To elect two Directors to serve until the Annual Meeting in 2015. - 2.
+- 1. To elect three Directors to serve until the Annual Meeting of Shareholders in 2017. - 2.
 To consider an advisory vote to approve the compensation of the Corporation's Named Executive Officers. - 3.
-To ratify the appointment of PricewaterhouseCoopers LLP, an independent registered public accounting firm, as our independent auditors for the fiscal year ending June 30, 2013. - 4.
-To transact any other business that may properly come before the meeting.
+To ratify the appointment of PricewaterhouseCoopers LLP, an independent registered public accounting firm, as our independent auditors for the fiscal year ending June 30, 2015. - 4.
+To transact any other business that may properly come before the Annual Meeting.

-Only holders of record of shares of common stock of the Corporation at the close of business on August 31, 2012, shall be entitled to vote at the meeting.
+Only holders of record of shares of common stock of the Corporation at the close of business on August 29, 2014, shall be entitled to vote at the Annual Meeting.

 A proxy appointment card and our proxy statement are enclosed with this notice.
-The proxy card shows the form in which your shares are registered and affords you the opportunity to direct the voting of those shares, even if you are unable to attend the meeting in person.
+The proxy card shows the form in which your shares are registered and affords you the opportunity to direct the voting of those shares, even if you are unable to attend the Annual Meeting in person.
 Please review these proxy materials and follow the applicable instructions.